MirageNet/IgnoranceNG/README.md

 server instances running with over 300 CCU each.
 [Video clips available here.](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu)

-Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror.
-Over it's development, it has been proven to literally wipe the floor compared against Unity LLAPI.
-Please read the FAQ (towards the bottom of this wall of text) before using the Ignorance Transport.
+Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror, however since it uses native libraries it was deemed too risky to ship with Mirror itself.
+Enet has been proven to be superior when compared to Unity LLAPI.
+Please read the FAQ (towards the bottom of this wall of text) before using the

 Compatiblity
 ------------

 ### Desktop

--   Windows 7 x64 onwards, **however...**
+x64 Windows editions, starting from Windows 7

-    -   32bit Windows ENET Blobs are included, however they should be treated as experimental.
-I am doing this because I get quite a lot of people in countries where 32bit computers are more common than 64bit computers (Russia, Brazil, etc).

-    -   If you have found a quirk in the 32bit blobs, you will be required to build a 64bit version of your game and test to see if the quirk exists.
-        If it does, then you qualify for a bug report.

-    -   If the quirk exists in 32bit blobs but does not exist in 64bit blobs, then you can file a bug report but it’ll be lower priority.
+    As of Ignorance 1.3.8, 32bit Windows Enet native blobs are no longer included.
+There was not enough reasoning to include 32bit native blobs since 32bit Windows is a platform that Unity is slowly phasing out.
+As such, if you really need 32bit native blobs then you can use my ENet-CSharp repositories' build system on your copy of 32bit Windows, or ask for a 32bit binary blob.

+    In addition to the above dot point, the only real places that I know of where 32bit is still common is Russia, Brazil and some other countries.

+macOS 10.12 onwards

--   macOS 10.12 onwards.
-El Captain and below **ARE NOT** supported.
+    El Captain and below ARE NOT supported.

+    Compiled on a GitHub autobuilder Ubuntu instance.

+    Tested and confirmed working on High Sierra, Mojave, Catalina.

     -   Tested and confirmed working on High Sierra, Mojave, Catalina.